The-Discounters/vizsurvey/README.md

 ### `npm run build` fails to minify

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### Creating animaged gif files for instruction and introduction

+I used the sceenshot tool that comes with OSX to screen capture the rario button group as I selected the buttons.
+I converted the .mov file to an animated gif with Drop to GIF.

 ### links I found useful while developing